How to make delicious Apple Shortcake Squares

 5-6 large Granny Smith apples, peeled, cored and chopped into 1cm cubes

 – 15g icing sugar

 – 25g caster sugar for dredging

 1. Place the apples, sugar and water into a medium sized saucepan over a moderate heat.
 Bring up to simmering point and allow to cook for 8-20 minutes until the apples have softened but not broken down.
 Remove from the heat, set aside and allow to cool completely.

 2. Preheat oven to 180C/Fan oven 160C/Gas Mark 4.
 Line a 30cmx20cm traybake tin with non-stick baking parchment and set aside.

 3. Place the flour into a large mixing bowl and add the cubed butter.
 Rub the butter into the flour using the tips of your fingers until the mixture resembles breadcrumbs.
+Stir in the icing sugar.
 Make a well in the centre and add the egg and water and mix together using a fork until everything comes together.

 4. Divide the dough in half.
 Press one half of the dough into the bottom of the prepared tin, flattening it out with your fingers or the back of a spoon to create a level surface.
 Spoon the COOLED apple mixture onto the pastry into the tin, spreading it out evenly.

 5. Roll out the other half of the dough between two sheets of floured non-stick baking parchment into a rectangle the same size as the tin (30cm x 20cm).
 Remove the top sheet of baking parchment and lifting the rolled-out pastry on the other layer of baking parchment flip it over to cover the apple filling.
 Tuck in the edges of the pastry, so that they are flush with the sides of the tin, making sure that the apple is covered.